slobentanzer/causality_perspective_2023/manuscript.md

 ## Causality in foundation models

 There has been an enormous spike of interest in attention-based neural network models, in large part due to the success of transformers in natural language processing and the commercial acclaim of ChatGPT.
-While the high performance of Large Language Models (LLMs) is based on a myriad architectural improvements, the introduction of attention as an architectural bias has been a major contributor to their success [@doi:10.48550/arXiv.1706.03762].
+While the high performance of Large Language Models (LLMs) is based on myriad architectural improvements, the introduction of attention as an architectural bias has been a major contributor to their success [@doi:10.48550/arXiv.1706.03762].
 This has led to the development of attention-based molecular models (most commonly for gene expression), which can also be considered "GPT" models: Generative Pre-trained Transformers [@doi:10.1038/s41592-021-01252-x; @doi:10.1038/s41586-023-06139-9; @doi:10.1101/2023.04.30.538439].

 Attention as a learning mechanism enables the integration of non-local information in a flexible manner.